Legislature Has Power to Enact District Maps at Any Time

 Does Article XXI give the Citizens Redistricting Commission ("CRC") the power to enact the maps it draws?

-The only reference to that word, in the entirely of Article XXI, is "enactment" in this sentence in Section 2(i):
+The only reference to that word, in the entirety of Article XXI, is "enactment" in this sentence in Section 2(i):

 The date of certification of a final map to the Secretary of State shall be deemed the enactment date for purposes of Section 9 of Article II.

 The reference to Article II, Section 9 is a reference to the referendum power.
-So, the certification date is "deemed" the enactment date for the limited purpose of determining the statute of limitations for a referendum -- 90 days.
+So, the certification date is "deemed" the enactment date for the limited purpose of determining the date that starts the statute of limitations running for a referendum -- 90 days.

-Certification refers to only substantive power given to CRC: "Upon approval [by the CRC], the commission shall certify the four final maps to the Secretary of State."
+Certification refers to the only substantive power given to the CRC: "Upon approval [by the CRC], the commission shall certify the four final maps to the Secretary of State."
 Section 2(g).

 Is "Voter Education" a Solution?